 In recent years, the influence of social media has skyrocketed.
 Traditional advertising has limited impact on consumers.
 So companies have opted for influencer marketing in hopes to re-engage their clientele.
 Nearly 70% of businesses surveyed in the most recent Tomoson study, considered their influencer marketing strategy beneficial.
 73% noted that it allowed them to create new leads.
 Over 93% said it helped increase awareness of their business.

 2 – Regaining consumer trust for business leaders

-Last spring, the Edelman firm released its new annual report: Trust Barometer.
+The Edelman firm recently released its new annual report: Trust Barometer.
 It highlighted a slight increase in the trust level of the population.
 This rise included improved social commitment of organizations and greater involvement of leaders in web and social network strategies.
 Since new Generation X CEOs are taking over decision-making positions, social initiatives are readily promoted and interventions on social networks are better framed.

 3 – More focused approach to connected users and influencers

 In direct response to the failure of traditional advertising, 84% of consumers trust recommendations from peers and experts before brand advertising.
 Companies attempted to take a different approach on social networks.
 To better meet the expectations of users, and increase the rate of engagement on the platforms, businesses involved several departments in their influencer strategy.
 This study from the firm Augure / Launchmetrics shows that this approach has significantly improved the quality of user experience.